Friend-Based Ranking: Introduction

-The planner relies only on friend-based comparisons and we construct a ``comparison network" by linking two individuals if and only if they have a common neighbor.
+If the network does not satisfy the condition for the construction of an ex post incentive-compatible and efficient mechanism, we can still hope to elicit comparisons among a smaller subset of individuals.
+To this end, we need to discard self-comparisons.
+When the planner only relies on friend-based comparisons we construct a \emph{comparison network} by linking two individuals if and only if they have a common friend.
 We find that there exist two network architectures for which the planner can construct a mechanism satisfying ex post incentive compatibility and efficiency.
 In the first architecture, the social network is bipartite (which is equivalent to the comparison network being disconnected).\footnote{A connected social network is \textit{bipartite} if the individuals can be divided into two disjoint sets $A$ and $B$ such that individuals in $A$ only link to individuals in $B$ and individuals in $B$ only link to individuals in $A$.} We use the bipartite structure to partition the set of individuals, so that individuals in one group rank individuals in the other group, and individuals are ranked across groups in an arbitrary way.
-In the second architecture, all links form triangles, and we can construct a mechanism exploiting the fact that the set of individuals ranked by some individual $k$ are always directly compared to $k$ by a common friend.
+For these bipartite networks, truth telling is not only ex post incentive compatible, but also strategy-proof.
+In the second architecture, all links form triangles, and we can use the general characterization theorem to prove existence of a mechanism satisfying ex post incentive compatibility and efficiency.
 However, we also note that even when we disregard self-comparisons, there exist network architectures for which mechanisms satisfying ex post incentive compatibility and efficiency cannot be constructed.
 The simplest example is a network of four individuals with one triangle and one additional link.

-We then highlight two aspects of our findings using social network data from villages in Karnataka, India, and neighborhoods in Indonesia.
-First, information, as measured by the share of unique comparisons the planner receives, depends on network structure.
-Two social networks of similar density may provide very different levels of information.
-Second, we decompose comparisons into those within a triangle, those across triangles, and a remainder.
-Low-density networks have a large share of across-triangle comparisons.